qunicorn/qunicorn-core/CONTRIBUTING.md

     * If the commit is related to one issue, we can add the issue number here
 * General
     * Commit features.
-    * Do not commit to much at once.
+    * Do not commit too much at once.
     * Git-squash if necessary